sunkencity999/machineSpiritClaude/README.md

 machineSpiritClaude offers a variety of features to ensure a seamless and engaging user experience:

+- AI Image Generation using the Stable Diffusion API
 - Text-based conversation: Users can engage in a text-based conversation with the AI-powered language model to get answers to their questions or receive help with their requests.
 - Voice-to-text input: machineSpiritClaude supports voice-to-text input, enabling users to interact with the application by speaking their queries or commands.
 - Downloadable PDFs: Users can download the latest response from the conversation as a PDF document for easy reference and sharing.